 A while back I came across a really great idea for turning an old picture frame into a writing practice tool.
 All you do is put writing paper inside instead of a picture, offer your little one some dry erase markers and voila… they can write their little hearts out.
 (I think everything might be more fun with markers!)

-I’ve been working on adding Halloween to the kids’ art area (more on that soon.
-EEK!) and decided our dry erase board could use a little spooky writing practice!
+I’ve been working on adding Halloween everywhere.
+I’ve put Halloween jokes for kids in their lunch boxes and in the kids’ art area I decided our dry erase board could use a little spooky writing practice!
+That is how this creative Halloween writing activity was born.

-I used a few sheets from our Melissa Doug Storytelling Paper Pad.
+- I used a few sheets from our Melissa Doug Storytelling Paper Pad.
 I love that they provide space for pictures and writing.
+(This is an affiliate link.
+Thanks for supporting A Mom with a Lesson Plan.)

-I made sure to include a few of Little M’s sight words, as well as words I know Big M needs to practice.
-She drew and drew and…
+- I made sure to include a few of Little M’s sight words, as well as words I know Big M needs to practice.

 Using a glass frame could be dangerous.
 Make sure your little one can carefully handle it and supervise closely.